Alicia Gómez Montano: Biography

 Two years later, she authored the book La manipulación en televisión.
 Montano received the 18th edition of the Research Awards on Audiovisual Communication Award for her study Pluralismo, tutela política y órganos de control en el servicio público de radiotelevisión de ámbito estatal.
 La manipulación como fenómeno social.
 La reforma de RTVE in June 2006.
 Montano won the Spanish Academy of Television Arts and Sciences' Best Programme Director Award in 2011.
 She left her directorship in August 2012, and went on to work on the programme En portada as a reporter in the newsroom.
 That same year, Montano published the book Por una mirada ética.
 Conversaciones con Alicia Gómez Montano.

 In November 2017, Montano was elected vice-president of the Spanish section of Reporters Without Borders, and was appointed RTVE's first Equality Director in July 2018 over 20 candidates selected by a committee of experts; her RTVE colleagues remarked she was "head of almost everything."
 She opted for a multitude of content from the perspective of a feminist and defend women's rights and freedoms on all platforms.
 Montano worked to establish equality between men and women in content making and television and remove inadequate practices, prejudices and unconscious biases.

 She was one of twenty people shortlisted to become RTVE chair in December 2018.
 Montano also contributed to the magazines Fotogramas and Qué Leer, and also earned the Consell de l'Audiovisual de Catalunya's First Research Prize as well as the Asociación de Mujeres Empresarias's Award.
 She was a patron of the Canis Majoris Foundation and coordinated its annual conference.
 Following Montano's death, Carolina Pecharromán was appointed RTVE's new Equality Director on 1 March 2020.

 Personal life

-She was a committed feminist and an promoter of equality.
+She was a committed feminist and a promoter of equality.
 On the morning of 18 January 2020, Montano died from cancer she had been diagnosed with a few years earlier at the Sanchinarro University Hospital in Madrid.
 She was given a funeral service at the North Funeral Home on Calle de Valdegovía 8 the following afternoon.